gumaerc-testorg/15.071-spring-2017/content/pages/syllabus.md

 Assignments
 -----------

 There will be nine individual homework assignments and a ﬁnal project that should be done in teams of two.
-See the [Assignments section]({{< baseurl >}}/pages/assignments) for more details about the assignments and the final project.
+See the {{< resource_link 790693dd-03fa-16d8-62fd-02407cfcb455 "Assignments section" >}} for more details about the assignments and the final project.

 Readings
 --------